 The body of water from which the community derives its name was officially “discovered” by the Borland Expedition, whose members passed through the area while surveying a route for the Overland Telegraph.
 Legend has it that shortly before the Borland Expedition arrived, a tremendous forest fire swept through the area, blackening trees and generally turning the countryside into a sooty mess.
 The charred landscape prompted members of the expedition to dub the long, narrow body of water lying at the bottom of this unknown valley as “Burnt Lake” – a name that over the years became “Burns Lake”.

 Reports of the forest fire deterred settlers from coming to Burns Lake.
-As a result, Settlers didn’t arrive in the area until 1911; when construction crews arrived to begin work on the Grand Trunk Pacific Railroad.
+As a result, settlers didn’t arrive in the area until 1911 when construction crews arrived to begin work on the Grand Trunk Pacific Railroad.
 Many of these men, upon seeing the area’s potential, elected to remain behind when railroad construction moved westward; others, lured by the promise of inexpensive land, arrived by train to begin a new life.

-Judging from early accounts, life in the Lakes District during those early years was (to say the least) a challenge.
+Judging from early accounts, life in the Lakes District during those early years was a challenge.
 There were few permanent residents of the area, and even fewer homes.
 The train arrived three times a week, stopping only long enough to unload mail and what meager supplies the settlers could afford.
 The area’s train station was merely a wide spot on the rail grade, with no permanent structure.

 Into this scene swaggered red-haired Trygarn Pelham Lyster Mulvany, who was more commonly known as “Barney”.
 He arrived in the area with the contents of a construction camp he’d won in a poker game.
 He pitched two tents in a conspicuous location along the rail line not far from the lake; one became a cook tent, the other a 12-bed hotel.
 Twenty-four transients arrived for dinner the day he opened for business.

 Canvas-walled tents gave way to sturdy log cabins as more settlers arrived in the area.
 In 1923, Barney’s old “tent town” was incorporated as the Village of Burns Lake.
-I was at that time a small, but vibrant community of 150 people – most of them men.
+It was at that time a small, but vibrant community of 150 people – most of them men.